nautobot/nautobot/nautobot/docs/models/extras/status.md

 When using CSV import to reference a `status` field on an object, the `Status.name` field is used.

++/- 2.0.0
+    Changed the CSV import reference for Statuses from `Status.slug` to `Status.name`.

 ## Customizing Statuses

 With Status as a model, statuses can be customized.
 This can be as simple as removing the option to configure an existing status with a particular model or to remove that status entirely.